vaginessa/dns-wiki/DNS.md

 How can I gather DNS (A/AAA/...) requests?
 -----------

-All AOSP based ROMs coming with TCPdump as binary included, so we can just use this to show what's going on behind, there are several [Tutorials](http://www.kandroid.org/online-pdk/guide/tcpdump.html) and [documents](http://inst.eecs.berkeley.edu/~ee122/fa06/projects/tcpdump-2up.pdf) available to handling TCPdump.
-If this is to complicated for you, you can just grab AdAway (needs root) and use there own TCPDump/dnsmasq/libpcap interface to list all requests - it also provides an interface to add them to your hosts or to an separate white-/blacklist.
+<s>All AOSP based ROMs coming with TCPdump as binary included, so we can just use this to show what's going on behind, there are several [Tutorials](http://www.kandroid.org/online-pdk/guide/tcpdump.html) and [documents](http://inst.eecs.berkeley.edu/~ee122/fa06/projects/tcpdump-2up.pdf) available to handling TCPdump.
+If this is to complicated for you, you can just grab AdAway (needs root) and use there own TCPDump/dnsmasq/libpcap interface to list all requests - it also provides an interface to add them to your hosts or to an separate white-/blacklist.</s>

 // Android use a kind of BIND (which includes "dig"). <code>dig github.com | grep "Query time"</code>
 // See, [#37668](https://code.google.com/p/android/issues/detail?id=37668)